jzwermut/react-shopify/README.md

 # Spurs Express

 Live shop here [Spurs Express Shop](https://spursexpress.netlify.app/).
 Note - This app requires an ongoing paid subscription to Shopify.
-If the link above does not work it's because I have stopped paying that subscription.
+If there are no products in the store it's because the subscription has been cancelled.

 ## Technologies used